 Who we will share/send your information to:

 Your personal information will be kept secure and confidential and access to it by staff of Jigsaw Homes Group is managed and monitored.
-We may share information with contractors or agencies we work with such as Local Authorities, Social Services, Police, other social landlords and any other situation where we are required by law and/or where we believe it is in your or the public’s interest to do so.
+We may share information with contractors or agencies we work with such as Local Authorities, Social Services, Police, other social landlords, energy hubs, the Department for Business Energy and Industrial Strategy and any other situation where we are required by law and/or where we believe it is in your or the public’s interest to do so.

 We may share your data with companies who provide cloud-based information services and systems.
 Any third party asked to process your personal data on our behalf will be bound to strict terms and conditions outlined by us and will not be permitted to share your data with other organisations.